pasankg/dev-test/app/modules/custom/migrate_articles/README.md

-A demonstration of a simple import of a JSON file.
+A demonstration of a simple import of an online JSON source.

 REQUIREMENTS
 ============
 You need the contrib modules Migrate Plus and Migrate Tools.
-To make the products.json file available for import, the file will be copied from the artifacts folder to your sites/default/files folder.
+Internet access.

 USAGE
 =====
-Enable the module, check status, import all products and rollback with Drush drush en migrate_json_example drush migrate-status drush migrate-import product drush migrate-rollback product
+Enable the module, check status, import all products and rollback with Drush drush en migrate_articles drush migrate-status drush migrate-import article drush migrate-rollback article

 See config/optional/migrate_plus.migration.product.yml for details about the migration.